 Whenever a complex molding has two convex profiles next to each other, or a profile such as a bead that stands proud from the adjacent feature, snipes-bills are an essential tool to set the quirks between the two features.
 After the quirk is set in, hollows and rounds can then be employed to finish the final shapes of the features.
 Used in this way, a simple bead profile can be created in nearly any size using this plane to create the quirk first, and followed with an appropriate hollow of the correct radius.
 Often the snipes-bill plane is used for only a few passes.
 Quite rarely, if ever, is the entire profile employed using this plane.

 The snipes-bill also excels at deepening gauge lines and creating a vertical edge when establishing rabbets.
 The narrow tip of the plane will track easily right in the gauge line, making for accurate cuts.
 If the molding is sprung, meaning the work surface is at an angle, the snipes-bill will easily ride in the gauge lines marking the rabbet cut widths.
 After several passes, the user can switch to a rabbet plane which will easily track along the fillet started with the snipes-bill plane.
 Used in this way, the snipes-bill only takes a few passes; just enough to define the fillet for the rabbet plane to register against.

 Our snipes-bills are both cut from a single piece of beech for excellent grain matching.
 Irons are tapered O-1 tool steel, hardened and sharpened to be put to use right out of the box.
 Bedded at 50 degrees.
-These planes are available now for $495 a pair.
-A couple of pairs have some spalting and are listed separately for the same price.
+These planes are priced at $495 a pair.